diasurgical/devilutionX/Packaging/resources/assets/txtdata/Readme.md

 #### Level
 A numeric value used to set the order for remaining values, or the special `MaxLevel` value which is used to determine the maximum character level.
-At the moment you must ensure that the header line is the first line in the file, the `MaxLevel` line is second, and levels proceed in ascending order after that.
-Currently Level values other than `MaxLevel` are ignored (we start from 0 and count up for the rest of the rows) but this may change in the future.
+The header line MUST be the first line in the file.
+The `MaxLevel` line MUST be present, it SHOULD be the second line but can appear later in the file.
+Levels SHOULD proceed in ascending order after that.
+If you leave any gaps then characters will not be able to advance past that level and experience caps will not apply.

 For example you could set a maximum level of 36 by changing the MaxLevel value:
 ```tsv